flows-network/github-pr-summary/README.md

 ## Credits

-This flow function is originally created by [Jay Chen](https://github.com/jaykchen).
+This flow function is originally created by [Jay Chen](https://github.com/jaykchen), and [jinser](https://github.com/jetjinser) made significant contributions to optimize the event triggers from GitHub.